The Chaco Fund

 Our mission is to contribute to the well-being of Bolivian Chaco communities by supporting women through education and professional development.

-Maribel is currently in her second year studying hydrology at the Universidad Autónoma Juan Misael Saracho in Caraparí.
+Maribel is in her third year studying hydrology at the Universidad Autónoma Juan Misael Saracho in Caraparí.

 “The scholarship has been a great help – it’s aided me in paying for books and study materials that I need, and with room and board.
 I decided to study because I wanted to provide an example for my little sister, that she can make something of her life.”

-Lorena is currently in her first year studying orthodontics at the Universidad Autónoma Juan Misael Saracho in Tarija.
+Lorena is in her second year studying dentistry at the Universidad Autónoma Juan Misael Saracho in Tarija.

 The more you GIVE, the more scholarships we AWARD!